coot/ghc-tags-plugin/README.md

 # Exceptions

 If a `GHC` plugin throws an exception, ghc stops.
-This plugin wraps `IOException`s, to make it obvious that it failes rather than `GHC`.
-This might mean you missconfigured the plugin (by passing wrong options).
+This plugin wraps `IOException`s, to make it obvious that it files rather than `GHC`.
+This might mean you misconfigured the plugin (by passing wrong options).
 The result might look like this:

 ```